This is the tale of two towns.

 On our visit, we rent beach cruisers at our campground and ride for 10 miles along highway 30A.
 We’re soon humming down the quiet, red-brick roads of Seaside.
 It’s a pastel, Rockwellesque dream world.

 To rest our legs before biking back, we grab a table in Seaside’s town square, share an expensive grilled cheese from an Airstream food trailer, and listen to live music.
-As Nash browses Facebook on his phone, he sees a post from his cousin Ann.
-It announces the grand opening celebration happening that night for the clothing store she works at.
+Nash browses Facebook on his phone and just so happens to see a post from his cousin Ann.
+It announces the grand opening celebration happening that night at the clothing store she works at.
 Nash blinks at the name: Seaside Style.
 Ann lives somewhere in Florida… could it be?

 Nash searches the store’s location on Google Maps, and the red marker springs up right next to his little blue dot.
 He raises his eyes from the phone and finds himself staring directly at Seaside Style.

 A comical series of near-misses follows.
-One of Ann’s coworkers says she won’t be there until later, but we have to cycle back before dark.
-When Ann sees us riding our bikes, she isn’t sure she believes her eyes.
+One of Ann’s coworkers says she won’t be there until the grand opening party that night, but we have to cycle back before dark.
+Ann actually spots us riding our bikes, but she isn’t sure she believes her eyes.

 The phone numbers Nash and Ann have for each other are both out-of-date, and Facebook messages go unread.
-Finally, just before leaving town the next morning, we get in touch and end up having a delightful breakfast at The Perfect Pig.
+Finally, just before leaving town the next morning, we get in touch.
+We end up sharing a delightful breakfast at The Perfect Pig.

 It feels like a series of coincidences you’d expect to happen in fiction.
 Maybe that’s just the kind of place Seaside is.